-State law requires certain professionals to report information if they know or have reason to believe a child is being abused or neglected, or has been abused or neglected within the preceding three years.
+Any person may report abuse or neglect of a child, but state law requires certain professionals to report information if they know or have reason to believe a child is being abused or neglected, or has been abused or neglected within the preceding three years.
 The term "abuse" includes sexual abuse, physical abuse, threatened abuse, and mental injury.
 Reports are made to local welfare, state agency, or law enforcement personnel.
 A failure to report is prosecuted by the county attorney.